tensorflow/gnn/tensorflow_gnn/docs/guide/intro.md

 But how do we use graphs with neural networks?

-A Graph Neural Network (GNN) maintains a vector of floating-point numbers for each node, called the node state, which is similar to the vector of neuron activations in a classic neural network.
+A Graph Neural Network (GNN) maintains a vector of floating-point numbers for each node, called the *node state*, which is similar to the vector of neuron activations in a classic neural network.
 The input features of each node are transformed into its initial state.
 The specifics of this transformation can vary a lot, ranging from a simple normalization and encoding (as required